Chemotherapy

 Even if you are disappointed by the amount of hair you retain, you should seriously consider continuing to scalp cool.
 Studies have shown that scalp cooling encourages, faster, healthier and stronger hair regrowth, no matter how much hair you retain.
 In fact, people have even started scalp cooling after they have experienced complete hair loss to encourage regrowth.

 The Paxman Scalp Cooling Facebook Support Group is a wonderful positive community with so much collective knowledge.
-We know how powerful peer to peer support can be, and many remain members, long after their treatment to show encouragement and care for those currently on their journey.
+We know how powerful peer-to-peer support can be, and many remain members, long after their treatment to show encouragement and care for those currently on their journey.

 Further information